fdilke/bewl/notes/for-sussex.md

 (a book on SpringerLink)

-Noll explores music theory through the topos of actions over the "triadic monoid"
+Noll explores music theory by defining a "triadic monoid" and working in the topos of actions over it.

 He had to do all these calculations by hand, for example enumerating topologies on the triadic topos.

-Bewl can now do some of these computations itself.
+Bewl can now do many of these computations itself.
 In particular, I verified that the C major chord (modelled as an object in Noll's topos) is not injective.